-The New Prudential Standard and Framework (the Framework) was implemented in 2012, and is located under Section 3.3 of the National Electricity Rules (NER).
-Its key features are outlined in AEMO's Credit Limit Procedures.1 The new Framework replaced the previous NEM prudential regime, outlined in AEMO's Credit Limits Methodology based on a standard of reasonable worst case.
+The New Prudential Standard and Framework (the Framework) was implemented in 2012, and is located under Section 3.3 of the NER.
+Its key features are outlined in AEMO's Credit Limit Procedures.1 The Framework replaced the previous NEM prudential regime, outlined in AEMO's Credit Limits Methodology based on a standard of reasonable worst case.

-Under the new Framework, the maximum credit limit for market participants is defined as:
+Under the Framework, the maximum credit limit for market participants is defined as: